dotnet/dotnet-docker/samples/aspnetapp/README.md

 docker run --rm -it -p 8000:80 aspnetapp
 ```

-You should see the following console output as the application starts.
+You should see the following console output as the application starts:

 ```console
 > docker run --rm -it -p 8000:80 aspnetapp